Succession of the Roman Empire: European Union

-Memories of the Roman Empire have accompanied the European Union since its inception with the 1950 Schuman Plan.
-The Roman Empire has provided the European Union, like many countries, with Roman legal concepts and their language, Latin.
-As such Latin has been used in some circumstances as one non-official lingua franca in the European Union, for example by EU Institutions using Latin concepts in texts and titles.

 The comparison of the European Union with the Holy Roman Empire, in a negative or positive light, is a common trope of political commentary.
 The European Union has been viewed as a reincarnation of a foreign and overbearing Roman Empire in some European countries, particularly the United Kingdom.
 The 2020 withdrawal of the UK from the Union, or Brexit, has been variously compared with the Boudica Rebellion or with end of Roman rule in Britain.
 A different negative view of the European Union as new Roman Empire has been regularly formulated in Christian fundamentalist circles, principally in the United States.
 According to that view, the EU, like other supranational endeavors such as the United Nations and World Bank, by attempting to revive the Roman Empire, signals the approaching end time, rapture or Second Coming.
 Occasionally, the European Union is portrayed as a "Fourth Reich", further emphasizing its demonic nature.
 This critique is often portrayed as fringe despite its widespread following among American Evangelicals for several decades.